ajurasz/zed/README.md

-Zed - actuator services platform
+Zed - backend services platform
 ===

 Zed's goal is to provide predefined microservices covering common requirements of the business applications.
 Zed also